Chiliovo/Lingyun-Yilan/README_English.md

   Adjusted charting issues (Recommended to directly upload chart images or provide the Four Pillars: e.g., Renyin Year, Renyin Month, Renyin Day, Renyin Hour, Male)

+- 2024-10-12

+  Update Improve the accuracy of marriage and relationship predictions (If inaccurate, delete the entire conversation and reload a new one.
+Updates will continue in the future.)

+- 2024-10-13

+  Update Improve the accuracy of wealth pattern predictions (If inaccurate, delete the entire conversation and reload a new one.
+Updates will continue in the future.)

+- 2024-10-14

+  Update Diagnose disease issues.

 </details>

 ## Taoist Talismans Usage